 Blueberries are my favorite summer fruit.
-I love the color, texture, the little crown at the top of the berry, and the memories that I associate with this small delicate fruit that was plentiful on the East Coast.
-As a child I picked berries in Lakewood, New Jersey and watched my Tante Marisha and mother prepare blueberry buns that we would eat straight from the oven, the warm berries oozing out with that very first bite.
+I love the color, texture, the whimsical crown perched on top.
+I mean who can resist a crown?
+Plus all the memories associated with this small delicious berry that was plentiful on the East Coast.
+As a child I picked blueberries in Lakewood, New Jersey, and watched my Tante Marisha and mother prepare blueberry bilkelach.
+We would eat them straight from the oven, the warm berries oozing out with that very first bite.
 They were also a favorite beach treat, both filling and sweet, and when warmed by the summer sun, the perfect afternoon snack on those hot days spent at Orchard Beach.
-At The Rendezvous, a corner store in The Bronx, I always ordered fresh blueberry ice cream in the summer.
-It had a particular fragrance that I had completely forgotten until this past year when a facial cream brought back this incredibly familiar smell, it was the smell of fresh blueberry ice cream, then you know it has a distinctive smell, something I had forgotten until recently.
+At The Rendezvous, a corner bodega under our apartment building in the Bronx, they made fresh blueberry ice cream during the summer.
+If you have ever had the good fortune of eating fresh blueberry ice cream, then you know it has a distinctive smell, something I had forgotten until recently.

 Life is peachy, let’s go bananas,

 no one will care!

 ’cause when all is said and done

 ’cause, Blueberry, you’re true blue.